open-dovetail/fabric-chaincode/activity/delete/README.md

     }
 ```

-This example will collect the ledger states for the specified composite-keys, and delete the matching ledger records and the associated composite keys.
+This example will collect the ledger states matching the specified composite-keys, and delete the resulting records and the associated composite keys.

 ## Delete composite keys only

-This operation requires to turn on the `keysOnly` flag besides a composite-key definition, and input data used to construct composite-keys, e.g.,
+This operation requires to turn on the `keysOnly` flag besides a composite-key definition, and the input data used to construct composite-keys, e.g.,

 ```json
     "activity": {